Members of other interpreter organisations

 That’s what we call a “Code of Conduct”.

-We would expect our interpreters and translators and other linguists to be members of these professional bodies.
+We would expect our interpreters, translators and other linguists to be members of these professional bodies.

 It also protects clients and interpreters.